HaleyHalcyon/spritulo/README.md

 ## About

 **Spritulo** ([English pronunciation](https://en.wikipedia.org/wiki/Help:Pronunciation_respelling_key) *sprit-OO-loh*; [Esperanto pronunciation](https://en.wikipedia.org/wiki/Help:IPA/Esperanto) \[spritˈulo\]) is a block-script handwriting font with massive multilingual support spanning Latin, Greek, and Cyrillic.
-It started as a project to create a modern handwriting font for Ancient Greek, but has since expanded to include a diverse character set including Vietnamese and Bulgarian Cyrillic.
+It started as a project to create a modern handwriting font for Ancient Greek, but has since expanded to include a diverse character set supporting Vietnamese, Bulgarian Cyrillic, and the Shavian alphabet for English.
 It is based on the handwriting of the designer using a felt-tip pen, with some creative liberties and beautification added in.

 The Cyrillic letterforms blend block-script versions with some cursive features.